mieweb/docs/content/functions/portal-management/password-reset-non-sso.md

 ![](../password-reset-non-sso.assets/a0030147371d752c5352c183847addd2.png)

 Next is the password screen.
-If the user does not remember their password, the user can click *Forgot your* *Password*** hyperlink.
+If the user does not remember their password, the user can click *Forgot your* *password**?* hyperlink.

 ![](../password-reset-non-sso.assets/636d08c93b79dd083cf317bc74003932.png)